sagunanathani/meetup-react-app/README.md

 testing>

+🧪 Testing Approaches: TDD vs BDD
+✅ Test-Driven Development (TDD)
+Used by: Developers
+Focus: Code correctness (unit & integration tests)
+Process: Red → Green → Refactor
+Frameworks: Jest, Mocha, JUnit, NUnit
+Example in this project: Testing that <Event /> renders a “Show details” button before writing the component.

+🤝 Behavior-Driven Development (BDD)
+Used by: Developers + Non-developers (QA, PMs, Business Analysts)
+Focus: User behavior & application features
+Process: Feature → Scenario (Given-When-Then) → Code
+Frameworks: Cucumber, Jasmine, RSpec, Behave, Puppeteer/Playwright (for E2E) Example in this project:
+Scenario:
+Given a user is on the events page
+When they click "Show details"
+Then the event details are displayed

+⚡ In this project:
+TDD is applied with Jest for unit & snapshot testing.
+BDD is applied with Puppeteer for end-to-end user scenarios.

 Unit Testing for Features 1-3 (_exercise:4.4_)

 - Feature 1: EventList and Event components tested for rendering and toggle details